GitHub

 {% endhint %}

-[GitHub](https://github.com/) is a Git-based source code repository.
-You can use GitHub to share code with team members, track and manage changes to code over time, and collaborate on projects across your organization.
+GitHub is a Git-based source code management platform that helps teams share code, track changes over time, and collaborate on projects across an organization.

 Integrating GitHub with Cortex allows you to:

-* Automatically discover and track ownership of GitHub entities
+* Automatically discover GitHub repositories and track ownership of the entities they represent in Cortex

-* View information about your GitHub repositories on an [entity's details page](#expected-results), including: The repo associated with the entity, recent commits and releases in the event timeline, the most-used language in the files for that entity, the top code contributors, and their number of contributions.
+* View repository context directly on an entity's details page, including the associated repo, recent commits and releases in the event timeline, the most-used language, and top contributors with their contribution counts

-* In an entity's **Code & Security** section, see vulnerabilities from [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) (Code scanning, Dependabot alerts, CodeQL, and Secret scanning)
+* In an entity's **Code & Security** section, surface vulnerabilities from [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security), including code scanning, Dependabot alerts, CodeQL, and secret scanning

-* View information about pull requests and work items in the [engineering homepage](#engineering-homepage)
+* Track pull requests and work items from the [engineering homepage](#engineering-homepage) to keep delivery work visible alongside the rest of your catalog

-* Use GitHub metrics in [Eng Intelligence](https://docs.cortex.io/improve/eng-intelligence) to understand key metrics and gain insight into services, incident response, and more
+* Use GitHub metrics in [Eng Intelligence](/improve/eng-intelligence.md) to understand service health, incident response patterns, and other key engineering signals

-* Create [Scorecards](#scorecards-and-cql) that track progress and drive alignment on projects involving your repositories
+* Create [Scorecards](#scorecards-and-cql) that drive alignment and measure progress on initiatives involving your repositories

 You can also optionally integrate GitHub Copilot with Cortex to:

-* Track Copilot adoption and impact within [Eng Intelligence](https://docs.cortex.io/improve/eng-intelligence)
+* Track Copilot adoption and measure its impact on engineering productivity within Eng Intelligence

 {% hint style="info" %}